intentframe/intentframe/docs/faq.md

 ## Q10.
 What does IntentFrame not claim?

+This list is the *epistemic* version: what we deliberately do not assert.
+The matching *operational* list — concrete attack categories that are out-of-scope for the boundary — lives in [docs/threat-model.md § Out-of-Scope Attacks](threat-model.md#out-of-scope-attacks).
+The README's "Does NOT protect" bullets are the high-impact subset of both.
+The three lists are intentionally redundant at different scopes; they should never contradict.

 IntentFrame does not claim:

 - The agent cannot be prompt-injected.
-- The agent's model is safe.
+- The agent's model is safe or aligned.
 - The Guardian or Analysis Engine LLMs are perfect.
 - Every semantic attack will be caught.
-- A hostile local root user is contained.
+- A hostile local root user (already root outside IntentFrame) is contained.
-- Direct unmanaged agent I/O is protected.
+- Direct unmanaged agent I/O — side channels outside registered executors — is protected.
-- Actions outside the SDK boundary are governed.
+- Actions outside the SDK boundary (e.g., `os.system()` in developer-written code that bypasses `actor.submit()`) are governed.
-- The current release is enterprise-complete.
+- The current release is enterprise-complete (multi-tenant policy governance, RBAC, delegation are not shipped).
-- The root demo evaluates the agent model.
+- The root demo evaluates the agent model — it evaluates the runtime boundary under hostile execution conditions, with a deterministic stub agent.
-- The system has been independently audited.
+- The system has been independently audited by a third party.
-- Cumulative multi-intent abuse is solved.
+- Cumulative multi-intent abuse (salami slicing) is solved — per-intent evaluation today, stateful tracking planned.
+- An adaptive adversary with full system knowledge cannot eventually find inputs that fool the AI layers.
+- Off-host audit log retention or external log signing is shipped (the local SHA-256 hash chain is — see [docs/threat-model.md § Shipped Hardening Beyond the Core Pipeline](threat-model.md#shipped-hardening-beyond-the-core-pipeline)).

 The public release claim is narrower: